RBEGamer/ChemtechHackathon2019/README.md

 * in the `data_visulizer` run `npm install` to install all packets
 * to run the server run `node server.js` the server is listening on port `3014`

+You can also run all scripts using the container service `docker`, you have to clone the folloing images:
+* `docker pull node` - nodejs
+* `docker pull eclipse-mosquitto` - mqtt broker
+* `docker pull python` - python environment

+You have to modify the `dockerfile` to install the python packages

 # MQTT TOPICS
 All components are communicates via the IOT Protocol MQTT, its based on a publish/subscriber modell.
 The topics used in this Project are: